2004 Pitcairn Islands sexual assault trial: Verdict and aftermath

 Pending sentencing on 27 October, lawyers for the six convicted pleaded for clemency, arguing that it was essential for the survival of the dependency.
 Only two of the six expressed regret.
-Dennis Christian e-mailed his principal victim to apologize and expressed his "deep remorse," the court was told, and Dave Brown made a statement through his lawyer that he "regretted any distress caused."
-His father, Len Brown, refused to apologize for his own offences; his lawyer, Allan Roberts, told the court that to do so would be "fraudulent."
+Dennis Christian emailed his principal victim to apologise and expressed his "deep remorse," the court was told, and Dave Brown made a statement through his lawyer that he "regretted any distress caused."
+His father, Len Brown, refused to apologise for his own offences; his lawyer, Allan Roberts, told the court that to do so would be "fraudulent."

 The Pitcairn Supreme Court handed down sentences tailored, said Chief Justice Charles Blackie, to the unique conditions of Pitcairn Island, on 29 October.
 Dennis Christian and Dave Brown were sentenced to community service, apparently in recognition of the remorse they had shown at the trial.

 Mayor Steve Christian, Randy Christian, and Len Brown were all sentenced to prison terms ranging from two to six years.
 (See the defendants for details.)
 Elaborating on Chief Justice Blackie's statement, Bryan Nicholson of the British High Commission in New Zealand said, "The penalties were tailored to Pitcairn and take into account the unique isolation, population of less than 50, and the dependence of manpower."
 None of the sentences were carried out until 2006, pending a ruling by the Privy Council on the legal validity of British sovereignty and judicial authority on Pitcairn.

 Bryan Nicolson, a spokesman for the British High Commission in New Zealand, announced on 30 October that Governor Richard Fell had formally dismissed Steve Christian from the mayoralty, and his son, Randy, from the chairmanship of the powerful Internal Committee.
 The dismissal followed Christian's refusal to resign when asked to do so by Deputy Governor Matthew Forbes.
 Christian's conviction and dismissal left the islanders with a power vacuum.
 On 8 November 2004, the Island Council named Christian's sister, Brenda, interim mayor pending elections scheduled for 15 December 2004.
 The position was won by Jay Warren.

 Brian Michael John Young was found guilty in January 2007 of rape and indecent assault.
 In December, he was sentenced to six years and six months in prison.
 He was ordered to be transported to Pitcairn to serve out his sentence.